Our Vision

 • Eliminate 25% total plastic packaging per use

 How will we make progress?
 Packaging changes at this scale will require both company action and industry-level collaboration.
 In some cases, such as sustainable biobased feedstocks, innovation is required to create new materials or find ways to use emerging materials in our product and packing portfolios.
-We don’t know exactly how we will get there, but we have set a business target to roadmap the business and technical interventions we’re planning that will help us achieve our 25% plastic reduction target.
+We have set a business target to roadmap the business and technical interventions we’re planning that will help us achieve our 25% plastic reduction target.
 For technical interventions, we’ll then engage in robust testing to ensure safety, efficacy, and economic viability before scaling.
 Where we need market or policy-level actions, like ensuring a reliable supply of post-consumer recycled plastic content, we’ll continue using our influence and advocating for policies that facilitate a shift to a plastic-free future.

 Our Impact